1985 Tour de France: Aftermath

-The total length of the time trials reduced from 222 km in 1985 to 180 km in 1986.
 Tour director Félix Lévitan felt after the 1985 Tour de France that the race had been too easy and made the course in 1986 extra difficult, including more mountain climbs than before.

 This was the last year that the Tour de France was actively managed by Jacques Goddet, who had taken over as race director from the race's founder, Henri Desgrange, in 1936.

 Doping

 After every stage, around four cyclists were selected for doping controls.
 None of these cyclists tested positive for performance-enhancing drugs.
 After the end of the Tour, world champion Claude Criquielion, who had finished 18th overall, was involved in a doping controversy.
 At the national championship race before the Tour, he had tested positive for Pervitin, but received no repercussions.
 The head of the laboratory at Ghent University, which had administered the analysis, subsequently resigned his post in the Medical Commission of the Belgian Cycling Association (KBWB) in protest.